Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 What You Should Do

-- Ask questions if you're unclear about any part of the process or diagnosis.
+- Ask questions if you're unclear about any part of the treatment plan.

 What You Should NOT Do

-- Don't use urgent care for routine check-ups or preventive screenings.
+- Avoid using urgent care for routine check-ups or preventive screenings; see your primary doctor instead.

-- Avoid visiting if you're experiencing severe chest pain or trouble breathing—go to the ER instead.
+- Refrain from visiting urgent care if experiencing severe chest pain or difficulty breathing; go to the ER instead.

 Symptoms: Normal vs Warning Signs